 The original recipe suggests making this into a punch and then serving.
 I opted to mix it up and serve individual glasses.
 Several garnishes were stipulated originally leaving me with the visual of them all combined delivering a jungle-like experience with the tippler struggling to find the cocktail.
 I’d say ‘pick and choose’ as you see fit.

-· Garnish options: orange slices, lemon slices, cucumber slices, mint sprigs
+- Garnish options: orange slices, lemon slices, cucumber slices, or mint sprigs

-2. Stir in the champagne/sparkling wine and ice cubes into cognac mixture.
-If desiring to fill glasses instead, combine the champagne/sparkling wine with the cognac mixture and pour it over glasses filled with ice.
+- Stir in the champagne/sparkling wine and ice cubes into cognac mixture.
+NOTE: If desiring to fill glasses instead, combine the champagne/sparkling wine with the cognac mixture and pour it over glasses filled with ice.
 Garnish and serve.